 Student personnel records are managed in a confidential manner as required by the Family Educational Rights and Privacy Act of 1974 (FERPA).
 Regulations and procedures for compliance of this act are provided through school board policy JRA.
-A copy of this policy is on the district's website (www.rock-hill.k12.sc.us) under the link "District Policies."
+A copy of this policy is on the district's website (www.rock- hill.k12.sc.us) under the link "District Policies", and at the back of this handbook.